 SPM is an academic software toolkit for the analysis of functional imaging data, for users familiar with the underlying statistical, mathematical and image processing concepts.
 It is essential to understand these underlying concepts in order to use the software effectively.
 A good starting point is the Introduction to SPM, by Karl Friston.

 The primary reference for the theories underlying SPM are the academic papers in the peer reviewed literature.
 These are available via the Online Bibliography which organises books, papers and technical reports by year, category, author and keyword.
 An Annotated Bibliography provides a guide to the various papers.

 There is an SPM12 manual distributed with the software (

 spm12/man/manual.pdf), which is written by the developers.
 Much of the manual's contents are also available via the SPM batch interface.
 See also the release notes.

 There is a SPM WikiBook, which is written and maintained by the international SPM community.
-The wiki allows users to read and edit the content for free.
-The end results will be mature, up-to-date and broad repositories for information on SPM.
 Please do take a look at the SPM wiki and feel free to contribute to it if you can.